sveltejs/sapper-legacy.svelte.dev/content/guide/01-structure.md

 ### package.json

-Your package.json contains your app's dependencies, including `sapper`, and defines a number of scripts:
+Your package.json contains your app's dependencies and defines a number of scripts:

 * `npm run dev` — start the app in development mode, and watch source files for changes
 * `npm run build` — build the app in production mode